 As true Amsterdammers, we love to show you our favorite places.
 Quiet hidden courtyards where cats keep you company as they bask in the sun.
 The best apple pie in town.
 Mouth-watering chocolate shops.
 Yes, tastes of authentic Dutch flavors can definitely be a part of this tour as well.
 We don’t mind taking you to one of the famous Amsterdam pubs – the ‘brown’ cafes!

 The canal ring and Jordaan are arguably the most famous parts of Amsterdam.
 There, modern life has found its way through 17th century traces.

 The city expanded again with the industrial revolution.
-In these neighbourhoods, modern life intertwines with 19th and 20th century remainders.
+In these neighborhoods, modern life intertwines with 19th and 20th century remainders.
 The rise of the welfare state influenced the city planning and architecture.
-Each neighbourhood has a daily street market.
+Each neighborhood has a daily street market.
 Former industrial areas, like shipping docks or tram sheds, have turned into trending hubs with food, art and sustainable innovations.
-Experience Amsterdam like the locals do in these neighbourhoods where daily life and history meet!
+Experience Amsterdam like the locals do in these neighborhoods where daily life and history meet!

 Where is the meeting point?

 Since we customize each tour, the starting point and route will be adjusted to your itinerary and wishes.

 I have particular interests and/or special needs.
 Can this tour be customized?

 Yes.
 Please contact us, and we will be happy to come up with a tailor-made tour for you.